yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

     - Show all Operating System Environment Variables

 ALT-M - Update Mode (** NOTE: Some menu items will disable if currency / security data issues detected.
 Some only available from 2021.2 onwards)
-    All basic mode settings plus:
+    All basic mode settings plus (note the text of buttons turn red when update mode enabled):
     - These four buttons will only appear if they are necessary / possible in your system, on the last button row
         - FIX - Make me a Primary Dataset (convert from Secondary dataset to enable Sync) (convert_secondary_to_primary_data_set.py)
         - FIX - Create Dropbox Sync Folder (creates the missing .moneydancesync folder if missing from Dropbox)